 The latest release of Mermaid is now available, including a new feature allowing you to download historical weather data from our servers directly within Mermaid.

-If you are not yet a user, remember that Mermaid has a free two-week trial.
 Why not kick it off at one of our upcoming online training programmes?
 Please get in touch if you’d like to be part of it.
 Each training programme consists of three 2-hour sessions.

 MM-1995: Integrate downloadable Metocean data